Best Country to See Gorillas

-Gabon made a bold bid to diversify its economy by creating 13 national parks in 2002, most of them containing gorilla habitat.
-The western lowland gorilla habituation programme at the Mikongo Conservation Centre in Lopé National Park was terminated in 2010.
-But although visitors are no longer taken on specific gorilla-spotting treks, visitors can still see them while looking for other wildlife.
-Moukalaba-Doudou National Park has some of the highest densities of gorillas, and an ecotourism project has begun there with help from The Gorilla Organization.
+Gabon made a bold bid to diversify its economy by creating 13 national parks in 2002.
+Most of them containing gorilla habitat.
+The western lowland gorilla habituation programme at the Mikongo Conservation Centre in Lopé National Park terminated in 2010.
+But visitors no longer taken on specific gorilla-spotting treks.
+Visitors can still see them while looking for other wildlife.
+Moukalaba-Doudou National Park has some of the highest densities of gorillas.
+And an ecotourism project has begun there with help from The Gorilla Organization.

-Loango National Park offers the rare combination of rainforest and Atlantic beach, where hippos have been seen surfing, whales and dolphins surface offshore and the forests are home to gorillas, chimpanzees and forest elephants
+Loango National Park offers the rare combination of rainforest and Atlantic beach.
+Where hippos are seen surfing, whales and dolphins surface offshore and the forests are home to gorillas, chimpanzees and forest elephants

 5. Angola western lowland gorillas